MediaComem/comem-archioweb/subjects/automated-testing/README.md

 you to control a browser and simulate a user by navigating to web pages, filling forms, clicking buttons, etc.

-### Advantages and disadvantages of integration testing
+### Advantages and disadvantages of system testing

 **Advantages**